-The UUFC’S programs for religious exploration (RE) are led by Director of Religious Exploration for Children & Youth Michael Molk, and Director of Adult Religious Growth & Learning Ann Mbacke, who are advised by a Lifespan RE Council, and supported by many volunteer members and friends.
+The UUFC’S programs for religious exploration (RE) are led by Director of Lifespan Religious Exploration Michael Molk, and Religious Exploration Associate Rachel Kohler, who are advised by a RE Council, and supported by many volunteer members and friends.
 Programs serve children (pre-K through 6th grade), youth (7th through 12th grades), and adults of all ages.
 Our theme for 2016-2017 is “Who Are UU?
 Putting Our Principles Into Practice.”
-If you’d like to help teach, advise, or otherwise assist with a RE program, consider volunteering – find more information at RE Volunteer Opportunities or contact Michael or Ann.
+If you’d like to help teach, advise, or otherwise assist with a RE program, consider volunteering – find more information at RE Volunteer Opportunities or contact Michael or Rachel.
 A brief overview of each of our RE programs is provided below, with more information on linked pages.

 INFANTS AND TODDLERS